HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/globalcommands.md

 This option is only used on Gen 9 systems.
 {% /admonition %}

+- **--refresh**

+This flag reloads the schema from the logged in iLO, refreshing the cache and cleaning any pending changes.
+Refer to the [examples](#examples-2) below for more detail.

 #### Login Parameters

 The following parameters can be included to login to a server in the same line